DocNow/diffengine/README.md

 is the `config.yaml` file that is stored relative to the storage directory you chose, so in my case `/home/ed/.diffengine/config.yaml`.

+Logs can be found in `diffengine.log` in the storage directory, for example `/home/ed/.diffengine/diffengine.log`.

 ## Examples

 Here is a list of known diffengine Twitter accounts.
 If you start one please